Approximate RFM

 Find approximate RFM frequency for middle 30 percent.

 You can access combined approximate RFM scores directly from the Segment Editor.
-To add this attribute to your segment, click Add criteria, select the Transaction Attributes Extended table, select the L12M RFM Score attribute, and then apply an condition.
+To add this attribute to your segment, To add these attributes to your segment, click Add condition and then Add attribute.
+Select the Transaction Attributes Extended source, select the L12M RFM Score attribute, and then apply an condition.

 Available conditions